Print

 Cost of accommodation in Abuja

-While this can seem outrageous and unattainable, fortunately, for many expat workers, housing will be provided as part of their relocation package.
-Often the accommodation will also include a security guard and a housekeeper.
-Expats who have only been allocated an accommodation allowance should make sure the amount promised is enough to secure appropriate housing in Abuja, as well as additional expenses, including generators and general repairs.
+While this can seem outrageous and unattainable, your employer may provide housing as part of your relocation package.
+Often, this will also include a security guard and a housekeeper.
+If you’ve only been allocated an accommodation allowance, make sure the amount promised is enough to secure appropriate housing in Abuja, as well as cover additional expenses like generators and general repairs.

 Cost of transport in Abuja

 The cost of Western food items in Nigeria is significantly inflated.
-Expats can expect to pay a decent chunk more for many standard Western groceries.
+You can expect to pay a decent chunk more for many standard imported groceries.
 That said, local produce is cheap.
-Nigeria has an excellent climate, so an array of fruits and vegetables are available all year round.
+Nigeria has an excellent climate, so an array of fruits and vegetables is available all year round.

 Clothes

-As is the case with food, prices for Western clothes are high.
-Expats who want value for money should either select the material and have clothes made by a local tailor, or buy second-hand from any of the clothing sellers in Abuja.
-For those who want to splurge, several modern malls have emerged in the city, where expats can find numerous international fashion brands.
+As is the case with food, prices for clothes can be high.
+If you want value for money, consider selecting material and having clothes made by a local tailor or buying second-hand from any of the clothing sellers in Abuja.
+If you’re in the mood to splurge, several modern malls have emerged in the city, where you can find numerous international fashion brands.

 Cost of living in Abuja chart

-Prices may vary across Abuja, depending on product and service provider.
-The list below shows average prices in January 2023.
+Prices are in Nigerian naira (NGN) and may vary across Abuja, depending on the product and service provider.
+The list below shows average prices in September 2025.

 Accommodation (monthly rent)